Mississippi River Corridor Critical Area (MRCCA)

 What if I want to perform work below the OWHL?

 DNR approval is required for work at or below the OWHL for construction or replacement of any structure before the city can issue a permit.

 What is a water-oriented accessory structure?

 A water-oriented accessory structure is a small building or other improvement, except stairways, fences, docks, and retaining walls, that, because of the relationship of its use to public waters, needs to be located closer to public waters than the normal structure setback.
 Examples include gazebos, screen houses, fish houses, pump houses and detached decks and patios.
-Definitions can be viewed on the Revisor's Office website.
+Revisor's Office website.

 Who is the DNR contact for the City of Cottage Grove?

 1200 Warner Road St Paul, MN 55106